learn-academy-2021-echo/treasure-hunt-rccalpito/README.md

 ### User Stories
 - As a user, I can see a page with a 3 by 3 grid board game with a question mark in each square.
+    - Branch: gameboard
+    - added a div to the square component
+    - mapped over the square component
+    - passed the value from the array in state (aka the question mark)
+    - added a gameboard div around the mapped logic
+    - styled the gameboard and the question mark
 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji.